 mCSD does not support attributes intended directly for Access Control.

-TODO: Do we enable use of the mCSD managed identities in .author elements without using contained?
+Where mCSD is used to manage a set of identities, these managed identities can be used for the author in the metadata, where as when these identities are not managed they must be included within the metadata as contained resources.

-X.5 MHD-HIE Security Considerations
+X.5 MHDS Security Considerations

 The security considerations for a content module are dependent upon the security provisions defined by the grouped actor(s).

-This section will discuss how a community that leverages the MHD-HIE Profiles for document sharing can protect patient privacy and information security.
+This section will discuss how a community that leverages the MHDS Profiles for document sharing can protect patient privacy and information security.
 The topic of Security and Privacy is covered in two slide decks and webinars, see endnote [ii].

 A very important aspect that is beyond the scope of IHE is the definition of the overall Policies of the community.
 There is guidance in the IHE Technical Framework, but there is no single policy that must be put in place by an IHE based community to ensure privacy and security.
 In this section we will discuss potential policy decisions and positions with regard to the profiles.
 It is very important for the reader to understand that the scope of an IHE profile is only the technical details necessary to ensure interoperability.
 It is up to any organization building a community to understand and carefully implement the policies of that community and to perform the appropriate risk analysis.
 Although this section is not going to define the policies that a community should have, it will explore some of the policy building activities to demonstrate how such policies can be supported.